tarababa/06-Pololu_robot/README.md

 sudo apt-get install uv4l-server
  ```

-Edit the UV4L configureation file */etc/uv4l/uv4l-raspicam.conf* and uncomment the width and height properties so that that they look like below, all other properties are left as is.
+Edit the UV4L configureation file */etc/uv4l/uv4l-raspicam.conf* and uncomment the width and height properties so that that they look like below, all other properties are left unchanged.

 ```
 #